 - High temperature at compressor*

 The number of lights and the arrangement can vary depending on the details of the source equipment being used.
 Some types of pumps require extra alarms and some backup systems will also require alerting the 24/7 station.
-Alarms must be powered by the emergency back up supply circuit so they work even if outside power is interrupted.
+The emergency backup supply circuit must power alarms, so they work even if outside power is interrupted.

-The most important action to be taken by the person that monitors a master alarm is to ensure maintenance is immediately called to look into any alarm sounding.
-Telling the person which light is on can save them time to confirm the life sustaining medical gas continues to flow.
+The most crucial action to be taken by the person that monitors a master alarm is to ensure maintenance is called immediately to look into any alarm sounding.
+Informing the correct person about changes in alarm displays can save lives.
+Acting quickly and efficiently can ensure that life-sustaining medical gas continues to flow.

-Annual and CMS inspections will go over the panel to make sure the correct signals are available and all lights are working.
-While not part of a regular inspection the sensors on the pipeline can and should be tested.
+Annual and CMS inspections will go over the panel to confirm the correct signals are available and that all lights are working.
+While not part of a regular inspection, the sensors on the pipeline can and should be tested.

-JC, CMS also require that the facility demonstrate reporting that the alarms are not only there, but they are properly monitoring the equipment and activating the proper alarms.
-NFPA and ASSE require alarm sensors and switches to be tested to ensure functionality of the signals.
-Since these tests may involve interrupting the flow of gas they are done with advance warning, by certified people under special conditions.
+JC and CMS also require that the facility demonstrate reporting that the alarms are not only there, but they are properly monitoring the equipment and activating the proper alarms.
+NFPA and ASSE require alarm sensors and switches to be tested to ensure the functionality of the signals.
+Since these tests may interrupt the gas flow, they are done with advance warning by certified experts.

 The zone alarm typically covers a floor or part of a floor of patient rooms.
 Likewise, it alerts if the supply drops for some reason with lights and sound.